scbd/scbd.github.io/new/index.md

 ## Authorization-code(user/password)
 Obtain an authorization-code from the API (instead of UI)*

-### Request
+#### Request
 ```
 POST /api/v2016/me/authorize   { email: "xxxx", password: "xxxx" }
 ```

-### Response
+#### Response
 ```
 { code: "AAAAAAAAAAAAAAAA", expire_in: 300 }
 ```

 ## Authorization-code(with delegation)

-Allwos a custom application to obtain an OAuth authorization-code from CBD accounts.cbd.int though end-user authorization.
+Allows a custom application to obtain an OAuth authorization-code from CBD accounts.cbd.int though end-user authorization.

 ##### Resource
 ```